-Real estate has long been an attractive investment opportunity, but it is not always easy to find the funds to acquire a piece of property.
-Fortunately, with some creative financing through a Self Directed IRA, anyone can be a land or property owner – and the returns can be significant if you’ve done your research!
+Real estate has long been an attractive investment opportunity for many year.
+However, it is not always easy to find the funds to acquire a piece of property.
+Fortunately, with a Self Directed IRA, anyone can be a property owner.
+Above all, the returns can be significant if you’ve done your research!

-The reason that most traditional IRA providers do not offer the ability to purchase real estate is simple – the banks and financial institutions that offer IRAs cannot profit from doing so (as they typically only generate revenue from transactions).
-Fortunately, special Self Directed IRA companies – such as The IRA Club – do allow their clients to make investments in alternative assets like real estate, and the payoff from investing a Self Directed IRA into real estate could be immense.
+The reason that most classic IRA providers do not offer the ability to purchase real estate is simple; banks and financial institutions that offer IRAs cannot profit from doing so.
+Classic brokerage firms typically generate revenue from transactions.
+Fortunately, IRA Club allows their clients to make investments in alternative assets like real estate.
+The payoff could be immense.

-If an investor purchased a $100,000 property with retirement funds and sold their property later on for $300,000, the $200,000 of gain appreciation would generally be tax free.
-That’s substantially different if the property was purchased using personal resources (non-retirement funds) as the gains would be subject to federal income tax (and state income tax as well.)
+Let’s say investor Joan purchased a $100,000 rental property with her retirement funds.
+A few years later Joan sold the property on for $300,000.
+The $200,000 of gain appreciation plus the monthly rents are both income-tax free.
+If the property was purchased using personal resources (non-retirement funds), the gains would be subject to federal and state income tax.

 Buying real estate with a Self Directed IRA is growing in popularity but still underutilized by most investors.
-Investors looking to leverage their retirement accounts to invest in real estate should contact a qualified and knowledgeable team that currently handles transactions of this nature.
-If you’re interested in diversifying your investment portfolio and taking advantage of the tax benefits, contact The IRA Club today.
+Investors looking to leverage their retirement accounts to invest in real estate should contact a qualified and knowledgeable team like IRA Club.
+If you’re interested in diversifying your investment portfolio and taking advantage of the tax benefits, contact IRA Club today.

 IRA Club offers no investments, products, or planning services.
 Therefore, please consult your attorney, tax professional, financial planner, and any other qualified person before making any investments.